Table of Contents

 Compact snapshotCrop from same picture

 In the following sections we'll see how to manage all these issues.
-I assume you are not allowed to use flash.
 (Note: you might think I had to work really hard to find a photo that displayed all those faults in one, but actually most of my photos from the early days have most of these flaws.
 And that's after I deleted all the really bad ones!)

 2: Basic Photo Editing

 Some of the problems can be addressed with photo editing software.
-If you hit the "auto-correct" button, or if you fiddle around with the brightness, color balance, and noise reduction sliders, you'll get a slightly better image:
+If you hit the "auto-correct" button, or if you fiddle around with the brightness, color balance, and noise reduction sliders, you'll get something like this:

 Edited for brightness (exposure), color, noiseCrop from same picture